Political Science (POLI) | Faculty of Arts

 International Peacekeeping

 Students will examine the complex dimensions of peacekeeping operations in the world.
-They will explore the origin and evolution of what is now called 'peace operations' in Global Politics undertaken by international organizations, particularly the UN and regional organizations, and critically examine their philosophies and strategies.
+They will explore the origin and evolution of what is now called 'peace operations' in global politics undertaken by international organizations, particularly the UN and regional organizations, and critically examine their philosophies and strategies.
 Students will analyze case studies, assess the strengths and weaknesses of peace operations overall, and evaluate the lessons to be learned from past operations.

 Level: UG